Why the Big Dipper Was the Greatest Athlete of All Time

 "Once Wilt got upset with me," he said, "and dunked the ball so hard it went through the rim with such force that it broke my toe as it hit the floor."
 From 25 Things You Didn't Know About Wilt Chamberlain

 More Reasons Wilt Was the Greatest Athlete Ever

 Wilt wasn't just a basketball player.

 At Overbrook High School in West Philadelphia, he was an avid track and field star: he high jumped 6 feet, 6 inches, ran the 440 yards in 49.0 seconds and the 880 yards in 1:58.3, propelled the shot put 53 feet, 4 inches, and broad jumped 22 feet.

-In college at the University of Kansas, the 7'1" goliath ran a sub 11 second 100 yard dash and also threw the shot put 56 feet.
+In college at the University of Kansas, the 7'1" goliath ran a sub-11-second 100-yard dash and also threw the shot put 56 feet.
 Despite competing and excelling in both sprinting and throwing these were not his best events.
-Chamberlain triple jumped in excess of 50 feet and successfully won the Big 8 Conference high jumping competition three years in a row
+Chamberlain triple jumped more than 50 feet and successfully won the Big 8 Conference high jumping competition three years in a row

 After his basketball career ended, Chamberlain played volleyball in the short-lived International Volleyball Association, was president of this organization, and is enshrined in the IVA Hall of Fame for his contributions.